What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 For a nice day out with cool Instagram pictures to post afterwards, Gardens by the Bay’s Cloud Forest and Flower Dome are the go-tos and definitely one of the best youth hangouts in Singapore.
 Explore more of Gardens by the Bay with our guide!

-19. Wander around the Turtle and Tortoise Museum
+21. Wander around the Turtle and Tortoise Museum (Temporarily closed)

-Why go to a zoo when you can get close to the reptilians at Live Turtle and Tortoise Museum at ORTO?
-Although most are kept in pens or tanks, some are allowed to roam around, where you can get up-close and personal with a turtle or a tortoise – some of them are enormous!
-Admission is pretty reasonable too.
-Visit ORTO quick, before it closes in mid-2023!
+Why go to a zoo when you can get close to the reptilians at Live Turtle and Tortoise Museum?
+Although most are kept in pens or tanks, some are allowed to roam around, where you can get up close and personal with a turtle or a tortoise – some of them are enormous!
+Admission is pretty reasonable, too.
+They’re currently in the midst of moving, so do keep an eye out for more deets on their Instagram page.

 Hang at East Coast Park‘s beach, skate, play volleyball, and try to ride tandem bikes with your squad.
 Teens are not afraid to have fun too, and they’ll be more than happy to have a go at the Marine Cove and Coastal PlayGrove playgrounds!
 Catch the beautiful sunset over at Bedok Jetty before grabbing dinner at East Coast Lagoon Food Village.
 Plenty of affordable hawker fares to choose from.